apache/couchdb-documentation/src/api/database/common.rst

     :>json string instance_start_time: Always ``"0"``.
 (Returned for legacy reasons.)
     :>json object other: Used by Cloudant. *Deprecated.*
-    :>json number purge_seq: The number of purge operations on the database.
+    :>json string purge_seq: An opaque string that describes the purge state of the database.
+Do not rely on this string for counting the number of purge operations.
     :>json number sizes.active: The size of live data inside the database, in bytes.
     :>json number sizes.external: The uncompressed size of database contents